- orange poria,

 - Uncommon.
 Nine or more collections known for Chicago.
 The historic collections for Chicago area were misidentified apparently due to incorrect species concepts.

 - The nearest historic collections identified as P. spissa are from Geneseo, Henry County, in western Illinois, collected by E. T. Harper, August 1915, and then split among several herbaria (BPI, MICH, TENN, UC); but these are likely misidentified.
+There is a 1954 collection from Lee County.
 The species Poria spissa is incorrectly described in Moffatt (1909, p.
 122, as perennial!), giving three Chicago area locations, but the Field Museum herbarium specimens are a perennial, resupinate Phellinus s.l.

 - The actual historic collection of C. spissa by E. T. Harper, River Forest, 1908, was misidentified as Poria rufa (= Poria taxicola); this collection was split among several herbaria: Mich, NY, TENN, UC.